Q. How do I know if I’m eligible to collect workers’ compensation benefits?

 Q. What do I need to do after suffering a work-related injury?

-A. After suffering a work-related injury, it is imperative you have a medical professional examine you and document your injury.
+A. After suffering a work-related injury, it is imperative that you have a medical professional examine you and document your injury.
 After your examination, you must notify your employer of your injury.
 Per law, you have 30 days to report your injury to your employer.
 Failure to report your injury within 30 days can result in a claim denial.
-Finally, call a dedicated work injury lawyer at Sacramento Workers’ Compensation Attorney Group to guide you through the oftentimes challenging work comp system.
+Finally, call a dedicated work injury lawyer at Sacramento Workers’ Compensation Attorney Group to guide you through the extremely challenging work comp system.
+You might need a specialized attorney, such as an experienced chemical exposure attorney in Sacramento.
+Give us a call so we can take an appropriate course of action together.

 Q. What types of benefits can I get through work comp?